ForestPulse/.github/profile/README.md

 ## Some rules

 - @ all project members: Do not post or include any data or information that should stay disclosed!
 - repositories should generally be public.
-Only private when needed.
+Only private when really(!) needed, we aim at open development.
 - Push often!